mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 are armed with TL11 laser carbines and their jumpsuits are TL12 cloth armor (Protection +4).
 They will fight on the ground or in space.

-4: As 3 but the crew of Reginald’s Purse knowns Trista and the Travellers are coming and have set an ambush.
+4: As 3 but the crew of Reginald's Purse knowns Trista and the Travellers are coming and have set an ambush.
 They wear both their vacc suits and cloth (Protection +12) and the captain has the Tactics (military) 1 skill and INT 9.